lob/lob-ruby/README.md

 When using zip codes with zero-prefixes, always quote them.
 For example when specifying `02125`, pass it as a string `"02125"`, instead of an integer.

-The Ruby interpreter assumes it's not of base-10 and tries to convert it to base-10 number.
-So that might result in an entirely different zip-code than intended.
+The Ruby interpreter interprets a number with a leading zero as an octal (i.e., base-8) number and converts it to a base-10 number.
+Thus `01000` is converted to the base-10 value `512` (since `8*8*8=512`).
+So not quoting might result in an entirely different zip-code than intended.

 #### Accessing Response Headers